gradle/gradle/design-docs/dependency-management.md

 ### Test cases

-* New DSL can be used to control caching for all types of cached dependency resolution state: version list, module version meta-data, downloaded artifacts, resolved artifact meta-data.
+* New DSL can be used to control caching for all types of cached dependency resolution state:
+    - version list
+    - module version meta-data
+    - downloaded artifacts
+    - resolved artifact meta-data
+    - Maven snapshot timestamp

 Some test cases that are not directly related, but require this feature to be implemented: